romanstan1/vital-front-end/README.md

 ## The API issue

-Unfortunately, the biomarker api [biomarker api](https://docs.tryvital.io/api-reference/lab-testing/biomarkers) has a CORS error when accessed from a browser.
+Unfortunately, the [biomarker api](https://docs.tryvital.io/api-reference/lab-testing/biomarkers) has a CORS error when accessed from a browser.

 Also, it does seem strange to access an api with a sensitive api key from the front-end.
 I'm looking forwards to finding out what the right way of integrating with it is, during the follow up call.